-Airline credit cards are best for those who travel solely through one airline, but since many people no longer do, and with the invent of discount airlines, you can get a better deal with a card like the Chase Sapphire Preferred Card.
+Airline credit cards are best for those who travel solely through one airline.
+But since many people no longer do, and with the advent of discount airlines, you can get a better deal with a card like the Chase Sapphire Preferred Card.

 It also depends, of course, if you travel a lot.
 If you do, obviously one of the travel rewards credit cards we mentioned will work best for you.
 If not, go with a cash back credit card.

 - How Chase Ultimate Rewards Actually Work